KIC/pandas-ml-quant/Readme.md

 * data serialization

 ### [pandas-ml-utils](pandas-ml-utils/Readme.md)
-The main abstraction layer for data preparation and modelling.
+The main abstraction layer for data selection, preparation and modelling.
 The core object is the `FeaturesAndLabels` definition.
 Very high level your models will look something along the lines:

 ```python